Arc Security

 Solution

-Personalized and discreet integration into the user’s pre-existing workflow, prioritizing ease and quick access in high-pressure situations.
+Personalized integration into the user’s pre-existing workflow, prioritizing ease and quick access in high-pressure situations.

 Research

-Safety solutions should offer automation, discretion, and personalized check-ins for accurate real-world usability.
+Safety solutions should offer automation, discretion, and personalized check-ins to support accurate real-world usability.

-To understand agents’ needs, I conducted a multi-faceted research approach that included surveys, interviews, and competitive analysis:
+To understand agents’ needs, I conducted a multi-faceted research approach that included surveys, interviews, and competitive analysis on agent’s current safety practice, concerns, preferences on features, and gaps that our design could provide value in.

 From the research, I identified the following takeaways to shape our design approach: